-We take a modern approach to creating our portfolio of properties, but the history of the Thirley Cotes Farm estate in North Yorkshire dates back hundreds of years.
+We take a modern approach to creating our portfolio of properties, but the history of the Thirley Cotes Farm estate here in North Yorkshire dates back hundreds of years.

-Grade II Thirley Cotes Farm is nestled in the tiny village if Harwood Dale on the edge of the North Yorkshire Moors and Coast between the seaside towns of Scarborough and Whitby and is home to a rich tapestry of history.
+Grade II Thirley Cotes Farm is nestled in the tiny village if Harwood Dale on the edge of the North Yorkshire Moors and Coast between the seaside towns of Scarborough and Whitby and is home to a rich tapestry of antiquity.

 After the Norman Conquest